History of the Jews in Albania: World War II

 Albania had about 200 Jews at the beginning of the war.
 It subsequently became a safe haven for several hundred Jewish refugees from other countries.
 At the Wannsee Conference in 1942, Adolf Eichmann, planner of the mass murder of Jews across Europe, estimated the number of Jews in Albania that were to be killed at 200.
-Nevertheless, Jews in Albania remained protected by the local Christian and Muslim population and this protection continued even after the occupation of Albania by Nazi forces after the capitulation of Italy on September 8, 1943.
+Nevertheless, Jews in Albania remained protected by the local Christian and Muslim population and this protection continued even after the capitulation of Italy on September 8, 1943.
 At the end of the war, Albania had a population of 2,000 Jews.
 During the Second World War, Jews were concealed in the homes and basements of 60 families from the Muslim and Christian communities in Berat.

 Albania was the only European nation directly affected by the war to have come out of the Second World War with a higher Jewish population at the end of the war than at the start of the war.